google/WebFundamentals/src/content/en/updates/2017/11/overscroll-behavior.md

   <a href="/web/updates/images/2017/11/overscroll-behavior/drawer-scroll.mp4"
      target="_blank">
     <video src="/web/updates/images/2017/11/overscroll-behavior/drawer-scroll.mp4"
-           autoplay loop alt="Drawer demo" height="300"></video>
+           autoplay loop muted alt="Drawer demo" height="300"></video>
   </a>
   <figcaption>Scroll chaining on Chrome Android.</figcaption>
 </figure>

 Scrolling is one of the most fundamental ways to interact with a page, but certain UX patterns can be tricky to deal with because of the browser's quirky default behaviors.
 As an example, take an app drawer with a large number of items that the user may have to scroll through.
 When they reach the bottom, the overflow container stops scrolling because there's no more content to consume.
 In other words, the user
 reaches a "scroll boundary".
 But notice what happens if the user continues to scroll. **The content *behind* the drawer starts scrolling**!
 Scrolling is taken over by the parent container; the main page itself in the example.

 Turns out this behavior is called  **scroll chaining**; the browser's default behavior when scrolling content.
 Oftentimes the default is pretty nice, but sometimes it's not desirable or even unexpected.
 Certain apps may want to provide a different user experience when the user hits a scroll boundary.

 ### The pull-to-refresh effect {: #p2r }

 Pull-to-refresh is a intuitive gesture popularized by mobile apps such as Facebook and Twitter.
 Pulling down on a social feed and releasing creates new space for more recent posts to be loaded.
 In fact, this particular UX has become _so popular_ that mobile browsers like Chrome on Android have adopted the same effect.
 Swiping down at the top of the page refreshes the entire page:

 <div class="clearfix centered">